iceexplorer/kubernetes/setup/setup_guides/setup_guide_master.md

 # DO NOT USE THIS GUIDE YET!
 Everything you will find here is a work in progress and has not been tested as of now

+# Prerqusits
+It is recommended to use the "super root" user if not stated otherwise.

+To become "super root", do this;

+Open a terminal window and print

+$ su -

+It is furthermore recommended to install some useful stuff like;  a complete list with an explanation of what it is

+$ apt install nano fail2ban openssh-server /
+$ systemctl start ssh

 1. Hostnames
 You can use the hostname(s) you have on your Debian server(s), or workstation(s) acting as a server.